patcg-individual-drafts/ipa/IPA-End-to-End.md

 This allows the browser to provide sites with the cookies that are used in the full browsing experience.

 In this situation, the _encrypted match key_ can be provided to the site as though this were part of a normal browsing session.
-The site could, if it were made aware of its state, share information with the application, but it would only do so if it chose to, just like in other IPA scenarios.
+A site could, if it is aware of being embedded in an app, share the _encrypted match keys_ it obtains with the application.
+This might be possible via side channels in the embedding context, which would allow for linkability between the app context and the browsing context.
+For example, the embedding app might provide the site with URL parameters that convey information from the app, which might include user identity;
+in the other direction, the site might use resource loading, script execution, or other side channels to pass signals to the app.

 # Thanks and Acknowledgements